Check out our updated Rock Climbing Destination Guide to Squamish, BC.

 *a loonie roughly equal to a U.S. dollar

 On the weekends the chief is packed with hikers, and a fair amount of climbers show up from Vancouver.
 Those are nice days to check out the smaller crags or places like the North Walls.
 The day to tick off your top 100 climbs should probably not be on Saturday or Sunday unless you want more pads for the amazing list of highballs Squamish has to offer.

 Best kept secret

-You can find free camping if you can’t afford staying the whole summer paying in the campground.
+You can find free camping if you can’t afford to stay the whole summer paying the campground.